krasserm/bot-with-plan/train/README.md

 During fine-tuning, the planner learns to select from the set of tools available in the trajectories and doesn't need to be configured with tools at inference time.
 This significantly reduces planner prompt sizes and inference latencies.
 A fine-tuned QLoRA model is available in the [krasserm/gba-planner-7B-v0.1](https://huggingface.co/krasserm/gba-planner-7B-v0.1) repository.

-Switch back to the `grammar-based-agents` conda environment and optionally inspect a few fine-tuned planner outputs by comparing them to GPT-4 based planner outputs.
+Switch back to the `bot-with-plan` conda environment and optionally inspect a few fine-tuned planner outputs by comparing them to GPT-4 based planner outputs.

 ```shell
 python train/planner/validate.py \